AnnaZinovatnaya/BigDataParser/README.md

 > - Parsing Wikipedia categories (500 categories of each letter) and saving them to MySQL database
 > - Parsing Wikipedia pages of previously parsed categories (up to 500 of each category) and saving them to MySQL database
-> - Parsing views of previously parsed pages (since January 2016 till September 2017)
+> - Parsing views of previously parsed pages (since January 2016 till September 2017, monthly)
 > - Saving categories to Categories.txt file
 > - Saving pages to Pages.txt file
 > - Saving information about views to Views.txt